Phalanstère: Examples

-Gender roles

-Fourier believed that the traditional house was a place of exile and oppression of women.
-He believed gender roles could progress by shaping them within community, more than by pursuits of sexual freedom or other Simonian concepts.

 Legacy

 In The Conquest of Bread, Peter Kropotkin critiques the concept as "repugnant to millions of human beings ...
 Isolation, alternating with time spent in society, is the normal desire of human nature."
 Kropotkin instead advocates for individual apartments with access to communal labour-saving machinery, thereby freeing women from domestic drudgery:

 A cart would come to each door and take the boots to be blacked, the crockery to be washed up, the linen to be washed, the small things to be mended (if it were worth while), the carpets to be brushed, and the next morning would bring back the things entrusted to it all well cleaned.
 A few hours later your hot coffee and your eggs done to a nicety would appear on your table.

 In the 20th century, the architect Le Corbusier adapted the concept of the phalanstère when he designed the Unité d'Habitation, a self-contained commune, at Marseille.